Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Results

 Table \ref{tbl_perf} shows prediction performance for the 6 outcome variables considered.
 Five of these variables (\textsf{GOSE-3M, GOSE-6M, GOSE-12M, Neuro-6M, and PCL-6M}) are ordinal valued, and for these we compute the expected absolute error, as defined in Section \ref{sec_perf}.
 For the \textsf{Return-6M} variable, which is a categorical variable, we report the probability of error.
 The values reported in Table \ref{tbl_perf} are normalized so that 100\% is the highest possible EAE.
 This is done by computing,

 where $\text{max}(\text{EAE})$ is the maximum possible error.
 For Ordinal variables, this is the number of possible values reduced by 1 and for categorical variables this is equal to 1.
-Specifically, these maximum values are 7, 5, 1, and 84 for \textsf{GOSE, Neuro, Return,} and \textsf{PCL} variables, respectively.
+Specifically, these maximum values are 7, 5, 1, and 68 for \textsf{GOSE, Neuro, Return,} and \textsf{PCL} variables, respectively.

-The column headings in Table \ref{tbl_perf} correspond to the model order, with $|Z|=0$ signifying the uniformly random chance classifier.
-The $|Z|=1$ column is the baseline classifier that utilizes prior distributions of the outcomes only.
+The column headings in Table \ref{tbl_perf} correspond to the model order, with $k=0$ signifying the uniformly random chance classifier.
+The $k=1$ column is the baseline classifier that utilizes prior distributions of the outcomes only.

-Values in parenthesis represent 2 standard deviations as measured through the leave one out procedure.
+Values in parenthesis represent 2 standard deviations as measured through the leave-one-out procedure.
 The lowest normalized EAE is highlighted for each variable.
-Note that the optimal model in the BIC sense is not always the best performer, but the performance tends to be similar across model orders from $|Z|=2$ and greater.
+Note that the optimal model in the BIC sense is not always the best performer, but the performance tends to be similar across model orders from $k=2$ and greater.

 In addition to evaluating average performance, we are interested in examining individual variability in the expected error.
-Fig. \ref{fig_EAE_dist} shows normalized EAE distributions across subjects for the \textsf{GOSE-12M} for the baseline and $|Z|=3$ models.\footnote{This smoothed distribution was computed using a Gaussian Kernel Density Estimate using the bandwidth selection technique of Scott \cite{Scott2015-su}.} Note that the mode of the $|Z|=3$ distribution is less than 15\%, whereas the normalized EAE across subjects for this model is 20.57\% (Table \ref{tbl_perf}).
+Fig. \ref{fig_EAE_dist} shows normalized EAE distributions across subjects for the \textsf{GOSE-12M} for the baseline and $k=3$ models.\footnote{This smoothed distribution was computed using a Gaussian Kernel Density Estimate using the bandwidth selection technique of Scott \cite{Scott2015-su}.} Note that the mode of the $k=3$ distribution is less than 15\%, whereas the normalized EAE across subjects for this model is 20.57\% (Table \ref{tbl_perf}).